HYBRID EVENT: You can participate in person at London, UK or Virtually from your home or work.

 Biography:

 Dr Michael Sabina, studied at the University of Miami for my undergraduate degree and earned my Doctor of Osteopathic Medicine (DO) at NSU KPCOM.
-I am currently completing my internal medicine residency at Lakeland Regional Health Medical Center, where I’ve contributed to 14 publications in major journals such as JACC and CHEST.
-Born and raised in Miami, Florida, I’m passionate about becoming a cardiologist.
+He currently completing my internal medicine residency at Lakeland Regional Health Medical Center, where he have contributed to 14 publications in major journals such as JACC and CHEST.
+Born and raised in Miami, Florida, he is passionate about becoming a cardiologist.

 Watsapp